Skip to main content

 Community Building

-The 1440 Foundation Community Building team invests in non-profit organizations whose leaders nurture and build trust in their communities and empower people to reach their full potential in the following focus areas:
+The 1440 Foundation Community Building team invests in nonprofit organizations whose leaders nurture and build trust in their communities and empower people to reach their full potential in the following focus areas:

 x